kmacdonald06/language-translator/doc-translator.md

 - Click **Translate**.

 ### Results
-The Document Translator begins to translate your document.
+The IBM Watson Document Translator begins to translate your document.

 ## Step 2: Review your translated document